Magistrates Court fees

 Please note

 • Our fees and charges typically increase on 1 July each year.
-On 1 July 2025, our fees and charges were increased by 3.4 per cent in line with the Government’s indexation policy.
+On 1 July 2026, our fees and charges have remained at 3.4 per cent in line with the Government’s indexation policy.

 • All cheques should be made payable to the Department of Justice.